Vestibular Rehabilitation

 Conditions such as vestibular neuronitis, labyrinthitis, and benign paroxysmal positional vertigo (BPPV) are the more common diagnoses that may fall into this category.

-The Leading Edge Approach:
+the Leading Edge approach:

 In the cases of BPPV we use a very mechanical approach to examination and treatment that has been found to be exceptionally effective in resolution of the associated signs and symptoms.
 Most professionals are familiar with the typical Hallpike-Dix test and Epley maneuvers that are often associated with the management of these conditions.
 However, there are potentially 12 different presentations of BPPV.
 As much as the above approach is effective for the more common forms of BPPV, different techniques are often necessary for management of the other presentations.
 These are often the cases that sound like a BPPV but do not present with positive Hallpike-Dix tests or seem resistant to the typical treatment approach.
 Our therapists have specialized training and experience in identifying and effectively managing these exceptional cases, as well as the more common ones, using a variety of techniques and technology.